VikasOjha666/Russian-english-Translator-without-Attention/README.md

 Run `python Training.py` to train the model after extracting data.rar and copying data.txt to root directory.

-Run `python Testing.py` to test the model.
+Run `python Testing.py` to test the model after it has been trained.